-Parents/guardians should come to the Front Office to check-in prior to going to the Preschool classroom to sign out their student.
+Guardians should come to the Front Office to check-in prior to going to the preschool classroom to sign out their student.
 If the student is leaving for an appointment and returning, they will need to be signed back in upon their return using the same system.